 A forehead (temporal) scanner is usually 0.3 C (0.5 F) to 0.6 C (1 F) lower than an oral temperature.

 Armpit (axillary) temperature

-Note: For children under 5 years old, rectal temperatures are
+Note: For children under 5 years old, rectal temperatures are the most accurate.

 Based on your answers, you may need care right away.
 The problem is likely to get worse without medical care.